Try to take a lemon and make an apple.

 < link to: I Scream >

 Usually we are always talking about a project’s development after the job is done.
-This one we are going to include you in the step-by-step process of this new business in Astoria, NY (Queens).
+In this Neurochemical entry we are including you in the step-by-step process of this new business in Astoria, NY (Queens).
 The name is Sweet Jane’s Frozen Desserts.

-1) She had to choose this name because of a potential trademark infringement.
-We’ve found Sweet Janes, without the apostrophe, is free and clear.
+1) She had to choose a new name because of a potential trademark infringement.
+The firm found Sweet Janes, without the apostrophe, is free and clear.
 This is now the new name.

-2) We still haven’t completed all the Branding (Brand-ID) on her campaign yet but have placed a few elements down that work.
+2) as of the date of this entry we still haven’t completed all the Branding (Brand-ID) on her campaign yet but have placed a few elements down that work.

 3) We are jumping ahead of ourselves on the Brand aspects and looking at the logo Re-design.
 It’s not a huge mistake skipping this step because we know what we are doing.
 So, for this Neurochemical excerpt, we’d like to go over the process of redesigning the Sweet Janes logo.